Iterated spans and classical topological field theories: Iterated Segal Spaces

-We will now prove that there is a canonical way to extract an $n$-fold Segal space from an $n$-uple Segal space; in the next section we will apply this to construct an $n$-fold Segal space of iterated spans from an $n$-uple Segal space.
+Our next goal is to prove that there is a canonical way to extract an $n$-fold Segal space from an $n$-uple Segal space; in the next section we will apply this to construct an $n$-fold Segal space of iterated spans from an $n$-uple Segal space.